cleebp/csc-510-group-g/mar1/clipit-order/README.md

 # clipit-order

 This section adds contextual sorting feature to the base version of `clipit`.
 This package modifies the basic clipboard history view by allowing the user to sort the history under different contexts.
 The different modalities of sort provided by `clipit-order` are sort by time since last copy, sort by frequency of pastes (items that have been pasted more appear first), and sort by source (where the item was copied from).
+Finally, this package supports data persistence.

 ![A screenshot of your spankin' package](https://github.com/cleebp/csc-510-group-g/blob/master/mar1/clipit-order/demo.gif)